 With custom-fit glasses, you'll never have to ask yourself:

 At Topology, we create modern bespoke eyewear, for everyone.
 Each pair of glasses are sculpted from the finest Italian acetate or light stainless steel into the perfect fit for your nose bridge and face.

-The process is simple: Take a selfie, design your style, and receive your custom-made eyewear in a couple of weeks!
+The process is simple: take a selfie, design your style, and order a risk-free prototype to test out in real life!
 They're guaranteed to fit perfectly or we'll make them again for you, free of charge.